Establish the Primary/Backup Failover Relationship Between Two Appliances

-BeyondTrust failover enables synchronization of data between two appliances, creating a simplified, two-way process, regardless of which failover configuration you choose.
-Automatic synchronization of data can be enabled for any of the three supported failover configuration methods.
+BeyondTrust failover enables automatic synchronization of data between two appliances, creating a simplified, two-way process.
 To start automatically synchronizing site data between two appliances, you must first establish a trusted relationship between them.
 On the appliance you intend to be primary, go to /login > Management > Failover.

 To configure a valid connection, both appliances must have identical Inter-Appliance keys.
 Please see the /login > Management > Security page to verify the key for each appliance.

 Establishing the relationship between the two appliances occurs on the Failover page of the appliance intended to be the primary appliance.
 The addresses that are entered here will establish the relationship and allow either appliance to connect to each other at any time.
-The fields on this page called New Backup Site Connection Details tell the primary appliance how to connect to the appliance that will become the backup appliance.
-The fields called Reverse Connection Details to this Primary Site will be given to the backup appliance and tell it how to connect back to this primary appliance.
-You must use a valid hostname or IP address and the TLS port number for these fields.
+The New Backup Site Connection Details tell the primary appliance how to connect to the appliance that will become the backup appliance.
+The Reverse Connection Details to this Primary Site are given to the backup appliance and tell it how to connect back to this primary appliance.
+You must use a valid hostname or IP address and TLS port number for these fields.
 When all of these fields are set, click the Establish Relationship button to attempt to establish the relationship.

 Whenever possible, BeyondTrust recommends using the unique IP address of each appliance when configuring these settings.